Republic of Texas: Armed conflicts

 The Comanche Indians, whose territory included northwest Texas, furnished the main tribal opposition to the Republic, manifested in multiple raids on Mexican, indigenous, and European settlements.
 In the late 1830s, Sam Houston negotiated peace between Texas and the Comanches.
 When Lamar ascended to presidency in 1838 he reversed the Houston administration's policy towards the Native Americans.
 War soon resumed with the Comanches and Lamar ordered an invasion of Comancheria itself.
 In retaliation, the Comanches attacked Texas in a series of raids.
 After peace talks in 1840 ended with the massacre of 34 Comanche leaders in San Antonio, the Comanches launched a major attack deep into Texas, known as the Great Raid of 1840.
 Under command of Potsanaquahip (Buffalo Hump), 500 to 700 Comanche cavalry warriors swept down the Guadalupe River valley, killing and plundering all the way to the shore of the Gulf of Mexico, where they sacked the towns of Victoria and Linnville.
 The Comanches retreated after being pursued by 186 rangers and were caught at the Battle of Plum Creek, in which they lost the plunder they had taken.
 Houston became president again in 1841 and, with both Texians and Comanches exhausted by war, a new peace was established.

+The newly-founded Republic of Texas had ambitions to increase its territory, including the annexation of eastern New Mexico, and to control and plunder the trade along the Santa Fe Trail from the United States to New Mexico.
+In 1841, to those ends, President Lamar unofficially supported the Santa Fe Expedition.
+Texas merchants accompanied by 320 soldiers invaded New Mexico.
+The expedition failed; the participants were captured and imprisoned, although eventually released to return to Texas.
+In 1843, Texans, with the support of their government, conducted two large raids on New Mexico and commercial traffic on the Santa Fe Trail.
+Both raids failed.
+The raiders killed several Mexican citizens and soldiers, but were defeated by New Mexican ciboleros to end the first raid and forced to surrender to the U.S. army on the second.